baseman70/baseman70/README.md

 - 👋 Hi, I’m @baseman70
-- 👀 I’m interested in QA, testing, debugging, lite scripting, raspi, nix, music, recording engineering, audio, data hording, home networking and sports
+- 👀 I have 30 years experience in Software Development for consumer devices, focused on system software, 1st party applicaiton software, and NUX & OOBE.
-- 🌱 I’m currently learning raspi networking utilities: pihole, pivpn, duckdns, nmap, port forwarding
+- 🌱 I’m currently learning React Native development and am active in AI development projects both personally and professionally.
-- 💞️ I’m looking to collaborate on open source projects where I might be able to contribute on QA, design, project management: raspi/raspian, mobile apps, MacOS projects
+- 💞️ I’m looking to collaborate on open source projects where I might be able to contribute my experience and skills.
 - 📫 How to reach me: baseman1@mac.com

 <!---